MSMT’s ‘South Pacific’ to kick of theater season with sweet tunes, hard lessons

 The show’s famous love song, “Some Enchanted Evening,” is Emile’s tender expression of his love for Nellie.
 “Younger than Springtime” is sung by Lt.
 Joe Cable, who is played by Jake Goz, a stage actor making his MSMT debut.
 The song is an impassioned declaration of feelings for his love interest, Liat, who is played by actor and dancer Gabi Chun.
 “This Nearly Was Mine,” which Michals described as the “saddest song written in C major,” will showcase the actor’s rich, warm vocal tones as Emile laments his heartbreak.

 Chemistry between and Emile and Nellie is sure to captivate audiences.
-As Nellie, Carolyn Anne Miller’s sweet timbred voice and powerful belting power is bound to bring out the sunny, spunky nature of the American nurse.
+As Nellie, Carolyn Anne Miller’s sweet-timbred voice and powerful belting are bound to bring out the sunny, spunky nature of the American nurse.
 Miller’s knack for musical theater also makes falling in love on stage easy, Michals said

 In fact, the show is really about Nellie, Michals argued.
 Her character arc to accepting Emile’s children, despite the harsh realities of pervasive racism in the 1940s, is a triumphant lesson on the power of love.
 If there was one takeaway that the audience should walk away with, he said, it would be the image of Emile, Nellie and the two children together.